mikenelson-io/hmctl/README.md

 Binaries are available for amd64 and arm64.

 - Uncompress the downloaded .zip file
-Execute hmctl.exe from your command line.
+Execute pfctl.exe from your command line.
 For added convenience, add the file to your `$PATH`.

 ## Shell completions
-Ensure you enable the shell completions that are documented [here](https://github.com/PureStorage-OpenConnect/hmctl/blob/main/docs/hmctl_completion.md).
+Ensure you enable the shell completions that are documented [here](https://github.com/PureStorage-OpenConnect/pfctl/blob/main/docs/pfctl_completion.md).
 Completions are available for bash, zsh, and PowerShell.

 ## Support
 For support, please go to [support.purestorage.com](https://support.purestorage.com)